OctaveLarose/octavelarose.github.io/drafts/mmtk.md

     self.alloc_bump_ptr.cursor = new_cursor;
     addr
 } else {
-    panic!("out of space, we need to collect garbage first") }
+    todo!("out of space, we need to collect garbage first") }
 ```
 (code simplified from [an example in the MMTk docs](https://docs.mmtk.io/portingguide/perf_tuning/alloc.html#option-3-embed-the-fast-path-struct))

-And as it turns out, even without implementing any garbage collection algorithm, we get a lot of performance[^nogc-performance] just from ditching reference counting and having faster allocation!
-If we manage our heap, but we set no upper limit to its size and we keep increasing it when it becomes full, then...
+So if we manage our own heap, but we set no upper limit to its size and we keep increasing it when it becomes full, then...
 ![bde96ba315406117f87c3246310f6e990df557d4..be7d7c13cd789f2b977aaa66817c2690ec3c005f](/assets/mmtk/nogc-speedup.png)

-Pretty damn good speed just from ditching reference counting!
+Pretty damn good speed just from ditching `Rc<T>`!
 But we've got no garbage collection happening.
 This means to function for any program, we need an infinitely-sized heap, and right now for longer-running benchmarks our interpreters keep requesting more and more memory until the [OOM killer](https://linuxhandbook.com/oom-killer/) comes in with the steel chair.
 And to be fair, I *think* [RAM prices are going down](https://pcpartpicker.com/trends/price/memory/), so maybe 1 billion gigs of RAM will be a reasonable ask in 2-3 years.

-But until then, we need to actually periodically collect all that accumulating garbage in the heap, and that's when MMTk comes in.
+But until then, we need to actually periodically collect all that accumulating garbage in the heap, and that's why we need some nice, efficient GC.

-## tracing gc is hard
+## GC is hard

-Tracing GC is known for being *very* hard to implement.
+When stepping away from approaches like naive reference counting, it turns out that garbage collection is pretty damn hard to implement.
 Which at a glance may sound counterintuitive: the naive assumption is that you "just" need to:
 - implement your own heap and a simple memory allocator for it
 - some algorithm to collect the garbage
 - and some way to scan that memory for data.

-And sure, reference counting was pretty much free by being handled just with an `Rc` type, but this doesn't sound awful, probably.
+And sure, our naive `Rc<T>` approach was pretty much effort-free, but this doesn't sound awful - probably.

 The devil's in the details, though.
 All three of these parts need to be sturdy for everything not to explode, and debugging any can be an ordeal.
 Your memory allocator has a bug and fails but *only* after a hundred thousand allocations?
 That's rough, buddy.
 Now imagine if the bug *also* only happened *sometimes*, and you've got a certified #classic GC bug[^gc-bug].
 Also in the real world, that scanning part is *extremely* difficult in many cases, but hopefully our small virtual machine can be mostly fine.